AanshiBansal/SDE-Sheet/README.md

 ## Set
 Sets are a type of ordered associative containers in which each element has to be unique because the value of the element identifies it.
 The values are stored in a specific order.

+**Can be used to implement Binary Search Tree.**

 set<datatype> setname; // ascending order